Sayli555/wanderonfe/README.md

 ## Features

-- Register Form   : User can Register .
+- egister Form    : Users can create an account by providing necessary information (username/email, password, etc.).
-- Login Page      : if user register then he can login
+- Login Page      : Registered users can log in using their credentials.
-- private page    : after login user can see private page
+- private page    : After logging in, users can access protected pages.

 ## Installation & Getting started